riccim94/ASCATCATA/README.md

 The score values can be interpreted considering that the loading values indicate different time intervals when the intensity was higher in the measurement collected in the levels with score values positively correlated with them, and lower in levels with score values negatively correlated with them.

-Furthermore, there are other graphical displays available in the function that can be used to improve graphical representation.
+Furthermore, there are other graphical displays available in the function that can be used to improve graphical representation. .
+Modifying the values of **density**, **path**, **path.smooth**, and **time.label** parameters it is possible to modify the aesthetic of the plot.

 ``` r
 plot_ASCA(test_ti, object = "PANELIST", path = FALSE, time.label = 10) # This function displays the same biplot as before, but instead of the solid line, loadings are represented only by the smooth line and numbers indicating the time units.